MathHubInfo/Legacy-localmh/README.md

 ```
 to install lmh.
 Now we are ready to install all the runtime dependencies.

 7) Install Subversion.
 If you also want a GUI client, you can use [TortoiseSVN](http://tortoisesvn.net/).
-Make sure the executables are added to the $PATH environment variable.
+Make sure the executables are added to the $PATH environment variable. ("Install Command Line Tools" option in the trotoise svn installer. )
 (You can check this by opening a prompt and typing svn which should ouput something like "Type 'svn help' for usage. " )

 8) Install [TexLive](https://www.tug.org/texlive/).
 This should install both "pdflatex" and "perl" executables. ** Depending on your network speed, this might take some time. **